The Story Source

 He started customizing the workshops for entrepreneurs and business people, which led to a radio spot on Marketplace and a write up in the New York Times.

 Four years on, The Story Source continues to help people all over the world to craft and share their stories.
-Andrew and his team have worked with startups, nonprofits and Fortune 500 companies to help them craft investor pitches, TED Talks, keynote speeches, marketing campaigns, user stories, and even to get more out of networking.
-We’re excited to share our story and even more excited to help you share yours.
+Andrew has worked with startups, nonprofits and Fortune 500 companies to help them craft investor pitches, TED Talks, keynote speeches, marketing campaigns, user stories, and even to get more out of networking.
+He’s excited to share our story and even more excited to help you share yours.

 Andrew Linderman, Founder